Bible Belt: Norway

 The Bible Belt of Norway is located mainly in the western and southern parts of the country, especially rural areas of Agder and Rogaland counties, which contains numerous devout Lutherans.

 Poland

-South and East parts of Poland are much more religious than North and West.
+The southern and eastern parts of Poland are much more religious than in the north and west.
 See Poland A and B.

 Soviet Union

 Before its independence, Soviet Ukraine was known as the Bible Belt of the Soviet Union, with a significant proportion of Baptists.

 Sweden

 The area normally called the Bible Belt of Sweden is centered on Jönköping in southern Sweden and contains numerous free churches.
-Of the Småland counties, Jönköping is characterised by the Free Church, Kalmar by the High Church and Kronoberg by the Old Church.
+Of the Småland counties, Jönköping is characterized by the Free Church, Kalmar by the High Church, and Kronoberg by the Old Church.
 In a broader sense, the Bible Belt refers to the area between Jönköping and Gothenburg.

 There are also numerous conservative Lutheran Laestadians in the Torne valley area in the far north of the country.